neutralusername/Systemge/README.md

 Most steps are handled by the library.
 The goal is that developers can concentrate on writing the application without having to care much about the networking aspects.

-Access control is intended to be handled by your firewall.

 For informations on how to use this library check out the samples:
 https://github.com/neutralusername/Systemge-Sample-ConwaysGameOfLife
 https://github.com/neutralusername/Systemge-Sample-PingPong